SamuelTHaynes/Bootcamp_Housing_Analysis/README.md

     - What is the trend of rental prices for a 2-bedroom apartment in relationship to the trend of the median price of a single-family home?

 ## File Breakdown
-- • Raw Data
+- Raw Data
-o JOCO_Data.csv for House prices analysis o Apartment_List_Rent_Estimates_2023_04.csv for rent price analysis o S&P 500 5 Year Historical Data.csv for S&P 500 data analysis
+    - JOCO_Data.csv for House prices analysis
+o Apartment_List_Rent_Estimates_2023_04.csv for rent price analysis o S&P 500 5 Year Historical Data.csv for S&P 500 data analysis
 - • Extraced/Cleaned Data